 When photographing a subject who is leaning against a solid surface, be sure to have them rest their weight on their forearm rather than on their hand.
 This will help keep them stable and prevent any accidental movement from ruining the shot.

 And finally, make sure that the surface they are leaning against is clean and free of any distractions.

 10. The Hepburn Grace Face

-Framing someone's face with their hands can also help draw attention to the eyes and facial expressions, which can be critical in a good headshot.
-This pose is prevalent in selfies.
+Framing someone's face with their hands can also help draw attention to the eye contacts and facial expressions, which can be critical in a good headshot.
+This pose is prevalent in close-ups and selfies.

 This type of framing can help to make the photo feel more organic and natural rather than staged or posed.
 The most common way to do this is to have your subject put their hands under their chin.
 But don’t think this is something new as Audrey Hepburn has already done it in the film Breakfast at Tiffany’s with a gloved hand under her chin.

 Whether you're just starting in your career or working for a while, having a professional headshot is key.
-With a few simple poses and some direction on what to wear, you can have a professional headshot to make you look your best.
+With a few simple headshot tips and poses and some direction on what to wear, you can have a professional portrait to make you look your best.

 If you like this article, please share it!
 Be sure to join our FB Group: https://www.facebook.com/groups/Katebackdrops/. to share your ideas!
 You can also receive free articles, updates as well as discounts information from https://www.katebackdrop.com/ and our FB Group.